 Stargazing with the Perseids Meteor Shower will be held on Friday, August 13th after dark at VanderYacht Park.
 Identify constellations with glow-in-the-dark star charts, observe the moon and other celestial objects through larger telescopes provided by amateur astronomers or just relax and enjoy the peak of the Perseids Meteor Shower.

 The City is looking for your feedback on how to best carry out a potential Summer of Fun in 2021.
 We understand that this year will look different than previous years and want your input on how to host some safe and successful parks activities for our community.

 Purchase a Tile in the New Star Park Picnic Shelter

-In early 2021, the City will be constructing a Picnic Shelter adjacent to Star Park.
+In summer 2021, the City will be constructing a Picnic Shelter adjacent to Star Park.
 This facility will include picnic tables, a large countertop and sink area with running water and artistic features that match the unique character of Star Park.

 The base of the sink area will be covered with 4 x 8 ceramic tiles (picture above, equal to about the size of an average brick).
 These tiles are now available for purchase.

 These tiles will be sold on a first come, first serve basis.
 If we receive your order after the tiles have been sold, we will return your funds.

 Other opportunities, including sponsorship of picnic tables, will be available at a later time for local businesses.

 After consulting local public health experts and the neighboring municipalities, the City will reopen all Ferndale playgrounds, including Star Park, Cedar Creek, Flair, Oxford and Vista Ridge parks, with new COVID-related restrictions.